|Artillery and Armoured Fighting Vehicles preserved in the USA: Texas, Austin

 Artillery and Armoured Fighting Vehicles preserved in Texas: Austin

 One of the aims of this website is to locate, identify and document every historical piece of artillery and all armoured fighting vehicles preserved in Texas.
 Many contributors have assisted in the hunt for these tangible pieces of our military history and the list you see here is constantly being revised as new finds are discovered and the data is updated.
 The photos have come from various contributors, but the author likes to "ground truth" the reports, so a good number of the photos are by the author unless otherwise credited.
 Any errors found here are by the author.
 It often happens that military monuments that are relatively mobile, have been moved for restoration or scrapped, sometimes they are repainted with different markings and serial numbers, or they are replaced with a different piece of kit.
 For those reasons, any additions, deletions, corrections or amendments that you may be able to add to this list of Artillery and AFVs in Texas would be most welcome and may be e-mailed to the author at firstname.lastname@example.org.
 The primary aim is preserve our military history and to keep the record accurate.

 Artillery on the grounds of the Texas State Capitol

-Wrought Iron 12-pounder Smoothbore Muzzleloading Gun mounted on a wooden wheeled gun carriage.
+Wrought Iron 12-pounder Smoothbore Muzzleloading (SBML) Gun, TTSL No. 303, PI Co, 1862, 816 lb on the muzzle.
+The gun is mounted on an iron carriage simulating a wooden carriage.
 One of three guns mounted on carriages on the grounds of the Texas State Capitol.

 Cast Iron 24-pounder Smoothbore Muzzleloading Howitzer, No. 1 of 2, MGen T.J.
 Chambers, Capitol building entrance.